|INTAKES||DURATION||AWARDING INSTITUTION||CERTIFICATION||COURSE FEE|

 Master in Business Management – 60 credits at Level 7

-The module considers core concepts in organisational behaviour focusing on individuals, leadership and working with teams, before examining the issue of organisational culture and how it affects these core activities.
+The module in the MSc Business Management qualification considers core concepts in organisational behaviour focusing on individuals, leadership and working with teams, before examining the issue of organisational culture and how it affects these core activities.
 The ability to manage and lead an organisation, its groups and individuals is as important as functional skills in finance, strategy, marketing, etc. Managers depend on people to accomplish tasks and carry out projects and need to work with other people, for other people and supervise other people.
-Therefore, an understanding of the human side of management is an essential complement to technical skills.
+Therefore, understanding the human side of management is an essential complement to technical skills.

 Managing International Business Operations

-The module starts by examining the origins and evolution of globalisation with particular reference to the emergence of trading blocs and other forms of regional economic integration.
+This module of the MSc Business Management degree starts by examining the origins and evolution of globalisation with particular reference to the emergence of trading blocs and other forms of regional economic integration.
 Globalisation has both encouraged the growth of international business and businesses themselves have been a catalyst for increasing globalisation.
 This leads to an examination of the global business environment and how international businesses are managed.
-The final part of the module considers specific issues relevant to managing an international business operation.
+The final part of the module considers specific issues relevant to managing an international business operation

-This module considers the key financial information and applied methodologies used as part of a framework of management decision making.
+This essential module is developed by the London School of Management Education for its Masters programme in Business Management.
+The module considers the key financial information and applied methodologies used as part of a framework of management decision-making.
 In particular, short and long term strategic decisions will be enhanced through an understanding of the nature and relevance of costs and how to factor a cost analysis into budgeting, profit planning and control.
-This lays the foundation for understanding how financial performance is measured and reported which underpins decisions on long term capital investment.
+This lays the foundation for understanding how financial performance is measured and reported which underpins decisions on long-term capital investment.

 Intrapreneurship and Innovation

-This module is designed to encourage managers to act like entrepreneurs while working in a large organisation.
+This MSc Business Management module is designed by the London School of Management Education to encourage managers to act like entrepreneurs while working in a large organisation.
 To remain competitive successful companies need to constantly innovate and it is therefore important that their organisational culture fosters creativity and new ideas.
 However, innovations that could, potentially, be successful are often stifled because of a bureaucratic hierarchy and an unwillingness by managers to take risks.
-In this type of environment, managers would need to be empowered to identify, support and develop innovatory ideas and processes in a no blame culture if things go wrong.
+In this type of environment, managers would need to be empowered to identify, support and develop innovative ideas and processes in a no blame culture if things go wrong.

 Corporate Social Responsibility and Business Ethics

 Corporate Social Responsibility (CSR) – which involves the relationship between business organisations, governments, communities and individuals – has increased in significance as an awareness of the global impact of their operations grows.
+This module has been designed by the London School of Management Education for the MSc Business Management programme in line with its commitment to the United Nations Principles for Responsible Management Education.
 Increasingly, corporate leaders are expected to behave ethically in areas such as human rights, supply chain management and sustainability.
-This responsibility extends to the way they manage their own workforce with the rise of job insecurity through the growth of part time and zero hours contracts and worsening terms and conditions of employment leading to increased stress.
-However, it is in the area of environmental degradation through climate change and the depletion of limited natural resources that CSR is of most relevance.
+This responsibility extends to the way they manage their own workforce with the rise of job insecurity through the growth of part-time and zero-hours contracts and worsening terms and conditions of employment leading to increased stress.
+However, CSR is of most relevance in the area of environmental degradation through climate change and the depletion of limited natural resources.

 International Business Strategy

-This module considers how to identify opportunities and threats when operating internationally, and to engage in competitive interactions with competitors.
+This module is designed by the London School of Management Education for its MSc Business Management Programme.
+The module considers how to identify opportunities and threats when operating internationally, and to engage in competitive interactions with competitors.
 The first part of the module focuses on the importance of establishing a clear vision to underpin an international strategy built on an understanding of a firm’s competitive advantage.
 In the second part the module examines how to analyse international business opportunities and develop a market entry strategy.

 Research Methods and Dissertation

 The research methods and dissertation module consolidate the skills of independently collecting data, solving problems, applying theory, and reaching meaningful conclusions about business issues.
-The dissertation is an original, detailed analysis of a topic selected in consultation with, and supervised by, a member of LSME’s academic staff.
+The dissertation is an original, detailed analysis of a topic selected in consultation with, and supervised by, a member of the London School of Management Education’s academic staff.
 The dissertation includes a critical literature review with a primary and/or secondary empirical investigation to address a specific research question (or questions).
 The theories, models and concepts used to undertake the research will be drawn mainly from the programme modules supported by guidance on research methods and ethics and the writing and structuring of a research report.

 Teaching is primarily through a combination of lectures, seminars and interactive workshops allowing an opportunity to discuss and develop understanding in small groups.

-After completing the qualification student can progress with leadership roles with exciting career paths in diverse business and management areas.
+After completing the MSc Business Management Degree with the London School of Management Education, students can progress into leadership roles with exciting career paths in diverse business and management areas based on the skills developed during their training.
 Some of the specific roles within this area include: Management Analyst, International Business Management Consultant, Business Development Officer, Import/Export Consultant.
 After completing the qualification, students can continue their studies further as PhD scholars.